apache/trafficserver/doc/developer-guide/client-session-architecture.en.rst

 HTTP/1.x and HTTP/2.
 A HTTP State Machine is created for each request to process the request.

-ATS uses the generic classes ProxyClientSession and ProxyClientTransaction to hide the details of the underlaying protocols from the HTTP State Machine.
+ATS uses the generic classes ProxyClientSession and ProxyClientTransaction to hide the details of the underlying protocols from the HTTP State Machine.

 Classes
 =======